CristianoBNoronha/CristianoBNoronha/README.md

 ### Welcome to Cris`s GitHub Profile!

-I`m a C# backend developer, 40 years old, have two sons, whom I, unconditionally, completely love.
-I am a creative man, audacious a lot, and also a software development, and all kind of tecnologies, enthusiast.
+I`m a C# backend developer, 40 years old, have two sons, who I completely love.
+I am creative, audacious a lot, and a software development enthusiast.

-In my last job I had experienced in creating a web-store, when, editing website templates, I have started learning software development, on a Python course.
-After that, I was suggested to look for something about C#, which I enjoy while studying, and didn't stop till now.
-I have studied, and practiced a lot, .NET development, and nowadays I am looking for some opportunity to expand and improve my knowledge in it`s area.
+While creating a web-store, by editing website templates, I started learning about software development, and didn't stop till now.
+First I did a Python course, than I knew C#, which I have identity.
+I have been studing .NET development, and practicing a lot, since that.

 Thank you for visiting my profile.
-And, if you like to, you cand send me a message.
+And, if you like to, you can send me a message.

 CristianoBNoronha
 </br></br>